Gorman Bechard: Early life

 Bechard was born in Waterbury, Connecticut, to Gorman "Gary" E. Bechard Jr., a bar and restaurant entrepreneur, and Lucille Claire Bechard.
 Lucille died when Bechard was 10 years old, so he and his sister Deborah were raised by his grandparents, William and Claire Roberts.
 He also has two half-brothers, Thomas and Sean.

 Bechard graduated from Holy Cross High School in Waterbury.
 While in high school, Bechard became interested in writing after reading Kurt Vonnegut’s Breakfast of Champions and Richard Brautigan’s In Watermelon Sugar.
 He attended Western Connecticut State University, where he studied journalism.

 Bechard worked as the music critic for the Waterbury Republican & American newspaper and started a local music fanzine called Imagine.

 In 1980, he played guitar and sang lead in a New Haven-based pop/punk band called The Grubbies.
-They release two EPs.
+They released two EPs.

 In 1981, Bechard took a course on director Alfred Hitchcock at the New School for Social Research in New York City, and shortly thereafter found himself studying 16mm film production and taking uncredited courses part time there.